Release date: March 11, 2020

 Supported model resolutions in this release are C96 (~100km), C192 (~50km), C384 (~25km), and C768 (~13km), all with 64 vertical levels.
 The Geophysical Fluid Dynamics Laboratory website provides more information about FV3 grids here: https://www.gfdl.noaa.gov/fv3/fv3-grids/

 Interoperable atmospheric physics, along with the Noah land surface model, are supported through the use of the Common Community Physics Package (CCPP).
 Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
-There are four physics options supported for the release.
-Two of them are updated versions of the physics suite used in the operational GFS v15 (with different levels of complexity in evolving sea surface temperatures), and the other two are experimental suites that include the developments as of October 2019 for the next version of GFS, GFS v16 (also with different levels of complexity in evolving sea surface temperatures).
-The use of stochastic processes to represent model uncertainty is an option in this release, although the option is off by default in both of the supported physics suites.
+There are two physics options supported for the release.
+The first is an updated version of the physics suite used in the operational GFS v15, and the second is an experimental suite that includes the latest developments (at the time of release) for the next version of GFS, GFS v16.
+The use of stochastic processes to represent model uncertainty is an option in this release, although it is off by default in both of the supported physics suites.

 Workflow and Build System